 The dose of epoprostenol is based on body weight.
-The recommended starting dose is 2 ng per kilogram of bodyweight, per hours.
-Your doctor will monitor your response to the medication and may adjust the dose of based on how you respond.
+The recommended starting dose is 2 mg per kilogram of bodyweight, per hour.
+Your doctor will monitor your response to the medication and may adjust the dose based on how you respond.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are using the medication without consulting your doctor.

 Epoprostenol is injected intravenously (into a vein) by a procedure called continuous intravenous infusion.
 This means that the medication will be flowing into your body on a constant basis.
 You will need to have a special device inserted into your vein for the medication to be given (called a central venous catheter).

 Sometimes, this medication will be given in the hospital by a health care professional.
 At other times, it may be given to you while you are at home or outside the hospital.
 In this situation, you will have a special pump that will help deliver the medication into your vein.
 A health care professional will teach you (and your caregiver or family member) how to prepare the medication and how to use the pump.
 Only use the tubing supplied to you with your medication or by your health care professional.